firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/battery_current_tuning.md

 - For 12 S 5 P Xiaomi decks pulling 60–80 A, Samsung 48X or 50G deliver more usable energy at 15 A than P42A while staying cool; Samsung 50E overheats once cell current tops 10–12 A, so reserve it for gentler builds.[^48x_choice]
 - 21700 availability and copper busbars now let Tudor’s crew stack 17 S 6 P 40T/50G arrays that tolerate high discharge despite €5–€7 per cell EU pricing.
   - plan current targets around chemistry cost as well as thermal headroom.[^21700_push]
+- Molicel P45B still anchors the premium high-current slot, yet plenty of builders stick with cheaper Samsung/LG long-range cells unless they truly need 35–40 A per cell or aggressive fast-charging workflows—proof that chemistry budgets should track the actual current profile, not hype.[^p45b_trade]
 - Keep Artem’s relationship in mind: `I_phase = I_batt × V_batt ÷ V_motor`, so phase torque fades as ERPM climbs.
   - log both currents to confirm your battery caps aren’t starving the tune mid-pull.[^phase_equation]
 - Field-weakening still trades efficiency for speed.